Best Neutral Paint Colors

 Benjamin Moore – Balboa Mist

 Because it’s touch lighter than Revere Pewter, Balboa Mist adds a brightness to a space that simply cannot be beat.
 Especially in rooms flooded with natural light, it’s the perfect way to add a sense of wakefulness to an area.
-Use this light neutral paint color in rooms where activity is high (like a poolside lounge area or a basement bar) – the light hue will feel happy, and extra chic.
+Use this light neutral paint color in rooms where activity is (like a poolside lounge area or a basement bar) – the light hue will feel happy, and extra chic.

 Benjamin Moore – Collingwood